-The Composites Manufacturing ("CM") segment of PJBUMI consist of one subsidiary namely PJBumi Composites Sdn Bhd.
-The CM segment's core business activities include manufacturing and the supply 7 types of Fibre Reinforced plastic ('FRP') septic tanks and FRP waste water treatment plant.
+The Composites Manufacturing ("CM") segment core business activities include manufacturing and the supply 7 types of Fibre Reinforced plastic ('FRP') septic tanks, FRP waste water treatment plant and tabular structure for pipes and poles.
 The CM segment of PJBUMI is one of the pioneer in Malaysia in manufacturing composite wastewater treatment tanks technology and composite underground petroleum storage tanks technology.
-With more than 35 years to its name, the segment is well known in the market for its products and services.
+With more than 35 years of experience, the segment is well known in the market for its products and services.